 - A journey in time and space - New Seat of the University Hospital Krakow-Prokocim - Krzysztof Mydel, University Hospital in Krakow

 - Work ergonomics of medical personnel and patient safety - Janusz Pokorski, University Hospital in Krakow

 - Modern systems for the automatic production of cytostatic drugs - Waldemar Magnuszewski, Synektik SA

-- Automation of drug circulation in the hospital - how to reduce the costs of treatment processes while increasing their quality? - Maciej Kasztelan, Intelimedical Poland Sp. z o. o
+- Automation of drug circulation in the hospital - how to reduce costs of treatment processes while increasing their quality? - Maciej Kasztelan, Intelimedical Poland Sp. z o. o

 - Digitization of the clinical trial documentation management process in research centers - Wojciech Mierczyk, Trialsquare Sp. z o. o

 - Legal framework to ensure continuity of therapy with innovative drugs, in particular biological and non-biological combination drugs - Andrzej Siwiec, Kancelaria Dobrzański Bzymek-Waśniewska Sroka-Maleta